 Source: Mercato Metropolitano

 Pop Brixton is stacked with interesting independent businesses based in container units, but for our purposes what is interesting about this development is its drink options.
-Tucked into a space a few hundred yards from Brixton Road, there’s a bar (spiced rum, Red Stripe), a German sausage place that serves German beer, and then there’s Specialist Cellars.
+Tucked into space a few hundred yards from Brixton Road, there’s a bar (spiced rum, Red Stripe), a German sausage place that serves German beer, and then there are Specialist Cellars.